mmingay2/methylMorpheus/README.md

 The first step is to clone this directory.

-Move to a suitable directory (using `~/Desktop/` for example purposes):
+Move to a suitable directory (using `~/Desktop/` for example purposes), clone the repo and enter the repo:

 `cd ~/Desktop`

-Then clone the repo:

 `git clone https://github.com/mmingay2/methylMorpheus.git`

-Then enter the repo:

 `cd methylMorpheus`